-The idea of the first cross-country borderland road arrived as an afterthought - and far away from San Diego.
+The idea of the first cross-country borderland road arrived as an afterthought.
 In 1915, Mobile, Ala. boosters found their city's fortunes slipping.
 Tourist routes developing to the east and the west promised thousands of snow-fleeing Northerners and their dollars.
 But Mobile, a city deriving most of its income from its declining port, found itself isolated and without a tourist route.